Blake Lively Had A Real-Life Cinderella Moment At The White House

 We get it.
-Last week's White House state dinner was all about honoring Canadian Prime Minister Justin Trudeau and our neighbors to the north.
+Last week's White House state dinner was all about honouring Canadian Prime Minister Justin Trudeau and our neighbours to the north.
 Still, it's hard not to feel a twinge of Yankee Doodle Dandy patriotism when you look at Blake Lively's Instagram from the night.

 Lively attended the event with her own handsome Canadian, husband Ryan Reynolds.
 Though we were hoping to get a reaction shot of Reynolds' hilarious meet-and-greet with a fangirling Sasha Obama, the actress instead shared a rather dreamy moment on Instagram.